-“…one of the finest players I’ve heard …competitive with the best of the best.”
+“…he is one of the finest players I’ve heard …competitive with the best of the best.”

 – Jerry Dubins, Fanfare Magazine

-Notable concerto performances include those with the Mainly Mozart Orchestra (US), the Singapore Symphony, as well as giving the Australia and Asia premieres of the original, unpublished version of Copland’s Concerto.
-One of his most memorable stage experiences was playing Mozart’s Concerto on the basset clarinet on a few hours’ notice when a soloist with the Hong Kong Philharmonic became suddenly indisposed.
+Notable concerto performances include those with the Mainly Mozart Orchestra (US), the Singapore Symphony, as well as giving the Australian and Asian premieres of the original, unpublished version of Copland’s Concerto.
+One of his most memorable stage experiences was playing Mozart’s Concerto on the basset clarinet at a few hours’ notice when a soloist became suddenly indisposed.
 He subsequently gave a performance that was hailed as “outstanding” by C for Culture magazine.

 Apart from his life as a performer, Simon is also a committed music educator, regularly writing articles, lecturing at conventions, and serving on the faculties of the Hong Kong Academy for Performing Arts, the Chinese University of Hong Kong, and Hong Kong Baptist University.
 As guest lecturer, he frequents institutions such as Yale University and the New World Symphony in the United States, the Sydney Conservatorium, the Royal College of Music and the Southbank Sinfonia in London, and the Central Conservatory in Beijing.

 Having recently given his concerto debuts in Taiwan, New Zealand, and Lithuania (with the Grammy Award-winning Sinfonietta Riga), Simon’s upcoming projects include works for clarinet and orchestra by John Corigliano and Felix Mendelssohn with Jaap Van Zweden as well as solo works by Richard Strauss with The SAR Philharmonic Orchestra.